Resolving Habits & Behaviours

 If resolving behaviours is about new learning, then it's easy, right?
 We're all practised at learning from school, yes?

-But how many really believe we can easily learn throughout our entire lives?
+But how many of us really believe we can easily learn throughout our entire lives?
 No matter how old, and no matter how long we’ve practised the behaviour we want to change?

 Sometimes we need a teacher, sometimes we need additional support and envouragement.
 Sometimes we need a reward for making the change.
 Maybe we need to see the consequences of not making the change.